Isleworth - Finsbury - Clerkenwell - Islington

 The north-western extremity, which borders on Osterley, is known as Spring Grove, due to the abundance of natural water sources.
 In 1779, Joseph banks, the greatest English botanist, purchased a house with some land just north of London Road.
 There, he created a park which was a masterpiece, with exotic plants brought all the way from Australia and the Southern Seas, were he had travelled alongside Captain Cook.

-TRAIN STATION: SYON LANE
+UNDERGROUND: SYON LANE

 Syon House was once a medieval abbey.
 In 1542, when Henry VIII disbanded the monasteries, the Bridgettine nuns, who lived here, were forced to move out.
 The building was then bought by the rich merchant Thomas Gresham.
 In 1632 an arcade was added, following the design by Inigo Jones, and it took on a square structure, with towers on all four corners.
 Halfway through the XVIII Century, the building passed over to the hands of the Duke of Northumberland, who employed the architect Robert Adam to transform it into a masterpiece.

 The rooms give an idea of what the life of an aristocrat was like halfway through the Eighteenth Century.
 The entrance, with its black and white marble flooring and plasterwork, is decorated by a pair of statues of the Apollo of the Belvedere and a pair of statues of the Dying Gaul, the original copy of which is located in Rome.